Our latest whitepaper “Enabling employee wealth through ESOP liquidity” is out!

 For companies, as SARs do not result in issuing shares on exercise, there is no dilution of shareholding.
 Further, SARs can also be granted to non-employees like advisors and consultants.

-Similarly, employees also don’t need to pay anything to exercise their earned SARs.
-Once the SARs become earned SARs, employees are directly paid the appreciated value of stock.
+Similarly, employees or other SAR holders also don’t need to pay anything to exercise their earned SARs.
+Once the SARs become earned SARs, its holders are directly paid the appreciated value of stock.

 8. What are the disadvantages of SARs?